nevrome/currycarbon/README.md

                            "S1,4000,50;3000,25;S3,1000,20".
   -i,--inputFile ARG       A file with a list of uncalibrated dates.
 Formated
                            just as DATES, but with a new line for each input date.
-DATES and --uncalFile can be combined and you can provide multiple instances of --uncalFile --calibrationCurveFile ARG
+DATES and --inputFile can be combined and you can provide multiple instances of --inputFile --calibrationCurveFile ARG
                            Path to an calibration curve file in .14c format.
 The calibration curve will be read and used for